jerryzhao173985/reference_model/README.md

     binary format or the reverse operation.
 This is dependent on the FlatBuffers command `flatc` - see the section on the FlatBuffers compiler below.
 * `tosa_verif_result_check` - compares two results files.
+* `convert2conformance` - converts a unit test into a conformance suitable test.

 Please see the respective `--help` of each utility for more information on using them standalone.